What is an offline meeting?

 Is there a meeting agenda?

-Yes, like any good meeting, an asynchronous meeting needs an agenda.
-A brand new agenda wizard let's you create an asynchronous meeting agenda in a few minutes.
+Yes, like any good meeting, an offline meeting needs an agenda.
+A brand new agenda wizard let's you create an offline meeting agenda in a few minutes.
 Because users are on their own, we focused lot on the user experience and made the meetings extremely easy to use.
 Agendas are simple list of items and each item clearly indicates the type and the expected actions from the user.
-We recommend to keep asynchronous meetings simple with a short list of agenda items to get maximum participation from your users.
+We recommend to keep offline meetings simple with a short list of agenda items to get maximum participation from your users.

 What type of items can I add to the agenda?